ssriram1978/Kubernetes_load_test_client/README.md

 4. 1 CONSUMER POD subscribes to a queue assigned to it.

-5. Single node RabbitMQ instance was tested with the following MQTT optimizations on the Kubernetes MEC cluster:
+5. Single node RabbitMQ instance was tested with the following MQTT optimizations on the Kubernetes cluster:

 enabled_plugins: |
     [rabbitmq_management,rabbitmq_mqtt,rabbitmq_peer_discovery_k8s].